leta199/Walmart-Data-Mining-and-EDA/README.md

 ## POSSIBLE EXTENSIONS
 -I would look into a histogram over the sales abd profit to determine the skew of these variables.
--Additionally, I would like to apply correkation maps to reveak the unexpected correlations.
+-Additionally, I would like to apply correkation maps to reveal the unexpected correlations.
 -Finally, machine learning algorithms to help predict future profit ahd sales trends  by region and customer would be powerful.
-This would help reveal the customers that will churn for better customr retention recommendations.
+This would help reveal the customers that will churn for better customer retention recommendations.

 ## AUTHORS